 PLACEMENT SPRING, Summertime & FALL

-When nightly lows do not dip below 40 degrees, your bonsai should be placed outside, such as on a patio, balcony, terrace or in a garden.
+When nightly lows do not dip beneath 40 degrees, your bonsai should be placed outside, such as on a patio, balcony, terrace or in a garden.
 Once outside, your bonsai should be positioned wherever it will receive sufficient sun -- morning sun and afternoon shade is best.
 A bonsai can be viewed best when it is placed approximately three to four feet high (eye level), such as on a table, wall or bench.

 Once nightly lows begin approaching the 40 degree mark, it is time to bring your indoor bonsai inside.
 The ideal indoor location is on a window sill facing south.
 An east or west exposure is second best.
-A northern exposure will work, but will necessitate the use of "grow lights" to provide sufficient light to keep your bonsai wholesome.
+A northern exposure will work, but will necessitate the use of "grow lights" to provide sufficient light to keep your bonsai healthful.
 Four to six hours of sunlight per day should suffice.
 If you can provide more, so much the better.

-The watering of one's bonsai must never be neglected.
+The watering of your bonsai must never be neglected.
 Apply water when the soil appears dry -- never allow the soil to become completely dry.
 If your bonsai is receiving full sun, it may be necessary to water once a day.
 This schedule may vary with the size pot, type of soil and type of bonsai tree you own.
 Evaluate each tree's water requirements and adjust your watering schedule to accommodate it.
-It is usually a good idea to use a moisture meter until you get to know the requirements of your bonsai tree.
+It is usually a good idea to use a moisture meter until you get to know the requirements of the bonsai tree.
 Watering should be done with a watering can or hose attachment which should dispense the water in a soft enough manner as not to disturb the soil.
-Water should be applied until it begins running out of the holes in the bottom of one's pot.
+Water should be applied until it begins running out of the holes in the bottom of your pot.
 A good rain is usually a sufficient watering.

-During the cold months, when your bonsai is inside, we propose placing it in a shallow tray filled with a layer of gravel with water added.
+During the cold months, when your bonsai is inside, we encourage placing it in a shallow tray filled with a layer of gravel with water added.
 This provides extra moisture around the tree as the water evaporates and reduces the amount of moisture lost to modern heating systems.

 TRIMMING & PINCHING

-In most cases, the potting process is easy and safe if performed properly and at the right time from the year.
+In most cases, the potting process is easy and safe if performed properly and at the right time on the year.
 Repotting should be done in mid-summer.
 The tree, along with all of its soil, should be removed from the pot.
 The outer and bottom most fourth with the tree's root mass should be removed.
 This is done by raking the soil away, then pruning back the roots.
-In most cases, it is not good to prune back more than one particular fourth of the tree's root mass.
+In most cases, it is not good to prune back more than one fourth of the tree's root mass.
 After this, the tree can be placed back in its original pot or into another.
 The pot should have screen placed over the drainage holes.
-Then a thin layer of small gravel is placed in the bottom with the pot for drainage purposes.
+Then a thin layer of small gravel is placed in the bottom on the pot for drainage purposes.
 On top of this gravel is placed the new fresh soil.
 Place a layer of well-draining soil which is sufficient enough to elevate the tree to its previous height in the pot.
 After placing the tree back in the pot, the area left vacant by the pruned root mass should be filled in with fresh soil.
 This fresh soil should be worked in around and under the root mass in such a manner as to avoid leaving any air pockets.
 After repotting, your bonsai should be thoroughly watered.
 This can be achieved by submerging the entire pot in a tub of water.
-Moss or other ground covers can be used to cover the surface on the pot to help prevent soil erosion when watering.
+Moss or other ground covers can be used to cover the surface of the pot to help prevent soil erosion when watering.